 The 1972 season began later than scheduled because of a player strike.
 While reticent in the past on commenting about controversial issues, he said this to the executive board of the union:

-I know it’s hard being away from the game and our paychecks and our normal life.
+“I know it’s hard being away from the game and our paychecks and our normal life.
 I love this game.
 It’s been my whole life.
 But we made a decision … to stick together and until we’re satisfied, we have to stay together. … [If] I have played my last game, it will be painful.
-But if we don’t hang together, everything we’ve worked for will be lost.62
+But if we don’t hang together, everything we’ve worked for will be lost.”67

 He was batting .184 after 19 games when he was traded to the Mets for minor-league pitcher Charlie Williams and $50,000.
-Horace Stoneham denied that any cash was included in the deal, and maintained that he was giving Willie a financial future that the Giants, one of only a handful of family-owned teams left in the majors, could not.
+Horace Stoneham denied that any cash was included in the deal and maintained that he was giving Mays a financial future that the Giants, one of only a handful of family-owned teams left in the majors, could not.
 Upon joining the Mets, Mays immediately received a contract that would pay him $175,000 per year for the rest of his career and, after he retired, $50,000 a year to coach for the club.

-Mays’s first game for the Mets was against the Giants, on May 14, 1972, Mother’s Day, at Shea Stadium.
+Mays’ first game for the Mets was against the Giants, on May 14, 1972, Mother’s Day, at Shea Stadium.
 In the fifth inning he homered to break a 4-4 tie, and the Mets won, 5-4.
 Having the all-time great on the roster did not make manager Yogi Berra’s job any easier.
 The fans wanted to see Mays, but the manager, of course, had to put the best lineup on the field.
-As a part-time player, Willie was third on the club in batting average and second in slugging, despite having the worst numbers of his career to this point: 88 G, 8 HRs, 22 RBIs .250 BA, and 35 R. All eight of his round-trippers were with the Mets, and he played 11 of his 69 games as a Met in 1972 at first base.
+As a part-time player, Mays was third on the club in batting average and second in slugging, despite having the worst numbers of his career to this point: 88 G, 8 HRs, 22 RBIs .250 BA, and 35 R. All eight of his round-trippers were with the Mets, and he played 11 of his 69 games as a Met in 1972 at first base.

-In preparing for spring training of 1973, Willie had old friend Herman Franks watch him to see if anything was left in the tank.
+In preparing for spring training of 1973, Mays had old friend Herman Franks to watch him to see if anything was left in the tank.
 Franks told him he had one season left.
 When he had second thoughts about retirement in August, he consulted Franks, who told him to stick by his original decision.